The Ballinglen Arts Foundation

 Logan Patrick Hill

-SEEP, curated by Ann Tarantino at the AAC Arlington Arts Center
+SEEP curated by Ann Tarantino at the Arlington Arts Center

 SEEP explores the ways in which contemporary artists use water in their work, whether as subject matter, medium, or both.
 Water, in its myriad forms and interpretations—whether as a source of visual inspiration, a substance with social and political implications, or the actual stuff of art itself—is at the root of all the work in the exhibition.
 Taken together, the works offer a fuller understanding of how